Etiology

 - Diagnosis

-- The Diagnosis of Disseminated Intravascular Coagulation (DIC) Post-Cardiopulmonary Bypass is Clinically Difficult (Since the Identification of Microthrombi is Difficult and Hemolysis and Consumption of Coagulation Factors May Be Commonly Observed Following Cardiopulmonary Bypass)
+- Diagnosis of Disseminated Intravascular Coagulation (DIC) Post-Cardiopulmonary Bypass is Clinically Difficult (Since the Identification of Microthrombi is Difficult and Hemolysis and Consumption of Coagulation Factors May Be Commonly Observed Following Cardiopulmonary Bypass)

 - Diagnosis